SHEDOOMTC/Basic_Moco_1/README.md

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Protein_Chem_Databases/Databases_Protein_Small_Molecules.pdf)** while the associated jupyter notebook is also available **[here]()**

 ## Protein Modelling and Structure Prediction Module

+Prediction of the 3D strucutures of proteins and biomolecules have advanced today, thanks to the breakthrough by AlphaFold.
+Behind these ingenious advancement lies robust a knowledge on sequence alignment, filling missing residues in proteins, mutations in proteins, and homology modelling.
+The users understanding of these basic concepts will further solidy their progress in the world of protein modelling and engineering.
+Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

+The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Protein_Modelling_Prediction/Protein_Modelling_and_structure_prediction.pdf)**

 ## Virtual Screening I Module

+Virtual Screening helps is a great tool in prioritization of compounds before experimental testing.
+The user is exposed to various layers of virtual screening, from descriptor-based, pharmacophore-based, fragment-based, to scaffold hopping, including similiarity search and fingerprints etc. Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

+The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Virtual_Screen_I/Virtual_Screening_I.pdf)** while the associated jupyter notebook is also available **[here]()**

 ## Virtual Screening II Module
+ Molecular docking is built on the idea that the strenght of interaction of a ligands at the active site of a protein can be quantified and ranked.
+In this module, the user is exposed to the theory behind molecular docking; pose search, scoring functions and implementations, ranking and predictive power assessment.
+Then a hands-on session on how to perform molecular docking with Vina from the command line and GUI is demonstrated.
+Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

+The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Virtual_Screen_II/Virtual_Screening_II.pdf)** while the the code for pose reproduction is also available **[here](https://github.com/SHEDOOMTC/Docking_Utilities.git)**

 ## Virtual Screening III Module

+Glide docking module,  by Schrodinger, is a leader in the small molecule drug discovery.
+Here the user will be exposed to the functionalities of glide tool and how to use it for molecular docking and virtual screening.
+Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

+The PDF copy of the module is **[here]()**

 ## Molecular Visualizations Module

+From protein and ligand preparations, docking validation, pose reproduction, to interactions profilling, molecular visualization is central to molecular modeeling.
+Popular visualization tools such **[ChimeraX](https://www.cgl.ucsf.edu/chimerax/)**, **¨[Pymol](https://www.pymol.org/)**, VMD and **[Discovery studio](https://www.3ds.com/products/biovia/discovery-studio)** have stood out over the years.
+Here we will demonstrate the use cases for ChimeraX, Pymol, and Discovery Studio while the user is encouraged to explore the use of VMD **[here](https://www.ks.uiuc.edu/Research/vmd/current/docs.html#tutorials)** Access the **[course video and practicals here](https://youtube.in)**

+The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Molecular_Visualization/Molecular_and_Docking_Visualization.pdf)**

 ## Capstone Project

+The **capstone project** provides the opportunity to integrate all the knowledge and skills in all the modules.
+It will not be directly related to any single idea in the different modules; rather, it will be a complex real-world problem which will require you to apply your understanding of many concepts and practical skills from the different modules.

+This will be organized around three areas in **Google Collab Notebook**.
+The notebooks will consist of **solved** and **unsolved** versions.
+The student will only have access to the unsolved one.
+On completion, the student can mail his/her solved version to Email and then receive a copy of the solved one.

 ## References
 ## Contact Us